 There are no toilets within Cuto, but there are nice ones just outside in the Marina Square Shopping Centre.
-There is though a hand washing station.
+There is though a hand washing station at Cuto Kids Cafe.
 At the entrance, there’s pram parking and shelves to store your shoes.

 Entry Fees and Opening Hours

-Cuto Kids Cafe will be open on daily.
-On Monday to Thursday, they’ll be open from 9am to 6pm and then on Friday to Sunday from 9am to 7pm.
+Cuto Kids Cafe is open daily.
+On Monday to Thursday, they’re open from 9am to 6pm and then on Friday to Sunday from 9am to 7pm.